 To meet your customers’ basic expectations, start with understanding what, why, and how effort is or is not happening in your customer’s journey.
 We do that at Tethr by analyzing your raw voice of customer data for its actionable insight.
 Let’s take a look at what we mean.

 How Tethr’s customer success team defines the what, why and how of voice of customer data

 Tethr helps companies detangle the often messy ball of yarn of what their customers are reaching out about by listening at scale.
 At the same time, we use Tethr to uncover ‘why’ and ‘how’ the potentially effort-driving inquiry or issue came to be.
-With this information in-hand, we empower companies to go from reactive to proactive about improving their customer experience.
+With this information in hand, we empower companies to go from reactive to proactive about when they get ready to improve the customer experience.
 It’s what we call, powering the listening enterprise.

 - The what is the outcome that’s impacting your business, whether it’s a service or membership cancellation or an account closing or an influx of expensive calls.

 - The why is the deeper set of reasons and experiences in your customer’s journey that leads to the business outcome.
 Whether your customer feels confused, frustrated, ignored or like they have to exert a lot of effort to do business with your company.